 1. Diane Hendricks

-Net worth: $7 billion (£5.63 billion)
+Net worth: $12.2 billion

 Growing up under the wing of her farmer dad, Diane was able to learn a thing or two about business, and that knowledge certainly proved useful.
-Together with her late husband Kenneth, she bought and remodelled 100 homes, hoping to get into the roofing business.
+Together with her late husband Kenneth, she bought and remodeled 100 homes, hoping to get into the roofing business.

-In 1982, the couple established ABC Supply, specialising in a range of building materials.
+In 1982, the couple established ABC Supply, specializing in a range of building materials.
 The company has now expanded to become the largest wholesale distributor in the US, with over 780 stores across the country.
 She now sits as the chairwoman of the Hendricks Holding Company, an investment and business development group financing companies across the globe.

 Whose success story of these self-made women inspired you the most?
 Join the conversation below and let us know.